Last Updated on 09/10/2024 by Kevin Agar

 ssh root@pi-ip-address

-My next steps were to enable logins from my phone using JuiceSSH
+The next steps are to enable logins from phone using JuiceSSH

 In JuiceSSH create a new Identity and call it MaxAir with username maxair